Isaiahfeldt/Chestnut/README.md

 <br>Yes.
 Right now Chestnut sends webhook messages in a format designed for Discord.
 This could possibly be extended to other services in the future.

 **Q: Will it slow down my server if I track a lot of blocks?**
 <br>Possibly.
 I haven’t stress-tested the limits yet, but like most plugins, tracking very large numbers of blocks could impact performance.
 It’s best to start small and scale up while monitoring your server’s TPS.
+Though you will more likely hit Discords rate limit before having performance issues.

 **Q: Can I send webhooks to multiple channels?**
 <br>Not at this time.
 Chestnut supports a single webhook URL per server configuration.
 I would like to add support for multiple channels in the future.